NLNOG/bgpfilterguide/guides/reject_invalids.md

 ## OpenBGPD on OpenBSD

 This is an example how to do Origin Validation without the RPKI-To-Router protocol.
-Ensure the `rpki-client` root crontab entry is not commented out, and runs every hour.
+Ensure the `rpki-client` root crontab entry is enabled and runs every hour.

 ```
 # crontab -l | grep rpki